JBB248/jbb248/README.md

 - Lua
 - C++

-#### Note on my name:
-The reason I've got so many numbers on my tag is because it's the ID number of my Raichu and also RUSTY IS ALWAYS TAKEN!!!

 <!---
 Rusty248570/Rusty248570 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.